 Welcome to Bristol Neuroscience Data Guide#

 Open access to data, often generated by multi-group collaborations with large datasets, is increasingly central to scientific endeavour because it conveys many benefits including research transparency, efficiency and collaboration.
 For all these reasons open access is becoming a requirement for many journals and grant funding bodies.
 Therefore, scientists need easy, cost effective and user-friendly ways to make data accessible to collaborators and the public.
 We have tested several data architecture systems for use with neuroscience datasets and selected GIN as the most flexible, easy to use and reliable system.
 We have adapted this for use within University of Bristol (UoB) IT systems and here describe Bristol GIN, a data sharing platform used by Bristol Neuroscience research teams with potential to be used by any science research discipline within and beyond UoB.
-Bristol GIN and the accompanying Bristol Neuroscience Data Guide are under development and scheduled to be launched in March of 2023.
+Bristol GIN and the accompanying Bristol Neuroscience Data Guide are under development and scheduled to be launched in the Autumn of 2024.
 However, you can still browse this book while it is under development and submit any issues or comments you have on the Github issues page of this book.

 Table of Contents#